Adobe-Marketing-Cloud/target-atjs-extensions/angular/common/README.md

 where `options` object contains custom **at.js** options.

-Next, just inject the `target-angular.common` Angular module dependency into your Angular extension/app.
+Next, just inject the `target.angular.common` Angular module dependency into your Angular extension/app.

 **Note**: in case injection at the moment of main app init is tricky, you may find the following function handy: